+We have seen similar adverse events for allogeneic CAR T product candidates.
 In the currently ongoing UCART product candidate clinical studies, the most common severe or life-threatening adverse events include CRS, cytopenia and infections.
-There have also been patient deaths in the UCART19 Studies, the AMELI-01 Study and the MELANI-01 Study, including deaths attributable to UCART immuno-therapy.
-In the future, patients may experience additional severe adverse events related to UCART product candidates, some of which may result in death.
-Additionally, as more patients are included in our and our strategic licensee's clinical trials, previously less common, side effects may also emerge.
-Additional UCART product candidates that enter clinical development may also cause similar or more severe toxicities, particularly if such product candidates require higher dose levels or are administered to higher risk patient populations.
+As reported, there have been patient deaths in the AMELI-01 Study and the MELANI-01 Study as well as in clinical trials conducted by our strategic licensees, including deaths attributable to UCART immuno-therapy.
+In the future, additional patients may experience severe adverse events related to UCART product candidates, some of which may result in death.
+In addition, our allogeneic CAR T cell product candidates undergo gene engineering by using lentivirus and TALEN nucleases that can cause insertion, deletion, or chromosomal translocation.
+These changes can cause allogeneic CAR T cells to cause additional adverse events.